NehaDua/compare-xml-files/README.md

 This repo is created to upload code for comparing xml files

-TestNG has been used to gerenate extend reports
+TestNG has been used to generate extend reports